 - Advertising and marketing materials

-Take a multimedia approach.
+Take a multimedia brand launch approach.

-For every enthusiastic fan that appreciates your witty, long-form storytelling, there are dozens who would never, in a million years, consider reading that 2,500-word brand transition essay.
+For every enthusiastic fan that appreciates your witty, long-form storytelling, there are dozens who would never in a million years, consider reading that 2,500-word brand transition essay.
 Prepare for these media preferences by taking a diversified approach to your brand launch.
 So while you may be set on writing that clever story of brand rebirth, you should also include a more visual approach, and even consider an animated video that illustrates the before and after of your new look.
-Airbnb launched their new symbol with a mixed bag of media: lengthy text-based descriptions, social media-friendly visuals, an infographic, brief animated explanations, and founder interviews.
+Airbnb launched its new symbol with a mixed bag of media: lengthy text-based descriptions, social media-friendly visuals, an infographic, brief animated explanations, and founder interviews.

 You’ll probably end up pushing this story out via a variety of platforms: social media, snail mail, press releases, and email newsletters.
 But will the details and visual assets live anywhere permanently?
 Consider dedicating a page — or even a full-blown microsite — to the story behind your new identity.
 This will give you a place to send customers, press, and investors.